AgriculturalModelExchangeInitiative/SoilTemperatureModels/Models/campbell_SoilTemp/README.md

 ## ROADMAP

-ApSIM Soil Temperature implements a modified version of Campbell without matrices and linear algebra.
+### Provide a C# standalone model of the recent version in APSIM (Teiki)
+- Define key functions as unit components
+- Test the model on a given dataset

-* Extract input / output
+- Extract input / output

-* Translate the CS code into Python/Notebook
-* Test it on simple input
-* Translate it into Crop2ML
+### Provide a Python standalone model of the recent version in APSIM (Christophe)
+- Use the sdame decomposition for C# and Python
+- Test the model
+- Write the Crop2ML metainformation interface from Python documentation

 ## Tricks for the conversion